datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

-# Advanced AmbassadorMapping configuration
+# Advanced Mapping configuration

 $productName$ is designed so that the author of a given Kubernetes service can easily and flexibly configure how traffic gets routed to the service.
 The core abstraction used to support service authors is a mapping, which maps a target backend service to a given host or prefix.
-For Layer 7 protocols such as HTTP, gRPC, or WebSockets, the `AmbassadorMapping` resource is used.
-For TCP, the `AmbassadorTCPMapping` resource is used.
+For Layer 7 protocols such as HTTP, gRPC, or WebSockets, the `Mapping` resource is used.
+For TCP, the `TCPMapping` resource is used.

 $productName$ _must_ have one or more mappings defined to provide access to any services at all.
 The name of the mapping must be unique.

-## System-wide defaults for AmbassadorMappings
+## System-wide defaults for Mappings

 Certain aspects of mappings can be set system-wide using the `defaults` element of the `ambassador Module`: see [using defaults](../../using/defaults) for more information.
-The `AmbassadorMapping` element will look first in the `httpmapping` default class.
+The `Mapping` element will look first in the `httpmapping` default class.

-## AmbassadorMapping evaluation order
+## Mapping evaluation order

 $productName$ sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
 The prefix length, the request method, constraint headers, and query parameters are all taken into account.

 If absolutely necessary, you can manually set a `precedence` on the mapping (see below).
 In general, you should not need to use this feature unless you're using the `regex_headers` or `host_regex` matching features.
 If there's any question about how $productName$ is ordering rules, the diagnostic service is a good first place to look: the order in which mappings appear in the diagnostic service is the order in which they are evaluated.

-## Optional fallback AmbassadorMapping
+## Optional fallback Mapping

 $productName$ will respond with a `404 Not Found` to any request for which no mapping exists.
 If desired, you can define a fallback "catch-all" mapping so all unmatched requests will be sent to an upstream service.